Pretty-Good-Freedom-Tech/brainstorm/docs/INSTALLATION_INSTRUCTIONS.md

 2. Access the Neo4j Browser at `http://your-domain:7474` (note: not https!!)
    - Default credentials: `neo4j` / `neo4j`
    - Change password after first login to the password that you entered during installation
-3. Access the Hasenpfeffr Control Panel at: `https://your-domain/control/index.html`
+3. Access the Brainstorm Control Panel at: `https://your-domain/control/index.html`

 ### At the command line,